egh/ledger-autosync/README.rst

 -  import of downloaded OFX files, for banks not supporting automatic download
 -  import of downloaded CSV files from Paypal, Amazon and Mint
+-  any CSV file can be supported via plugins

 Platforms
 ---------